mauriciolarroque/Bikeshare-Case-Study/README.md

   <br>

-  * So, to kick things off, let's see `how many rides` are attributed to annual members vs. casual riders.
+  * So, to kick things off, we're going to see `how many rides` are attributed to annual members vs. casual riders.

     * We'll also be taking the percentages of each category of user – as well as dividing the data by quarterly results – to get a more complete picture of what's going on: